 The Rolls-Royce Serenity

-Showcasing the tireless efforts of the Bespoke designers and craftspeople at the Home of Rolls-Royce at Goodwood, Serenity introduces a completely new level of individualised luxury.
+Showcasing the tireless efforts of the Bespoke designers and craftspeople at the Home of Rolls-Royce at Goodwood, Serenity introduces a completely new level of individualized luxury.

 Silk would prove to be the route to a new definition of luxury, one that guarantees every customer a canvas for completely unique design, every time.